m-thalmann/laravel-token-auth/docs/02-01-creating-tokens.md

 ### Token pairs

 To create token pairs you can use the `TokenAuth::createTokenPair()` method.
 It returns a `AuthTokenPairBuilder`, which has the same methods as the `AuthTokenBuilder` with some exceptions.
-It will set the properties onto both of the tokens and build the pair using the `buildPair()` method.
+It will set the properties onto both tokens and build the pair using the `buildPair()` method.

 **Differences to the `AuthTokenBuilder`**: